epfl-ada/ada-2021-project-young-boys/README.md

 ![alt text](results_world_map.png)

+### Bias removal
+During our research, we have seen that the Quotebank data seemed to be biased and thus did not provide accurate sentiment scores.
+To investigate this, we pursued several analysis.
+We wanted to see whether the medias could increase the bias, by selecting only positive or negative quotes.
+This was adressed by looking at the mean score and distribution per media.
+The medias with independent distribution and too extreme means were eliminated, as overall, the sentiment per should have a somewhat uniform distribution centered close to 0.
+Another possible bias source was the difference between politicians and non-politicians.
+This was adressed by comparing their relative scores to the PEW data, to see wether politicians shifted the sentiment scores compared to 'normal' citizens

+A final potential bias source is the importance each speaker has.
+If a person with extreme views speaks a lot about them, it will have a strong impact on the population sentiment score, while maybe not representing it.
+This possible bias was adressed by making a unique entry per speaker, with a weighted sentiment score

 ### Investigation in sentiment analysis algorithms
 We evaluated the accuracy of the sentiment analysis algorithm by conducting a user survey where fifty quotes were selected randomly, and different Python libraries named NLTK, Flair, and TextBlob were applied.
 As we